Doğu Perinçek: Political career

 Perinçek became involved in left-wing revolutionary politics in the 1960s.
-In 1968 he was elected president of the Idea Clubs Federation (Fikir Kulüpleri Federasyonu, FKF, later Dev-Genç), a group of left-wing youth, and adopted a pro-Chinese, pro-Mao Zedong stance.
+In 1968 he was elected president of the Federation of Debate Clubs (Fikir Kulüpleri Federasyonu, later Dev-Genç), a group of left-wing youth, and adopted a pro-Chinese, pro-Mao Zedong stance.
 Perinçek was involved in the relaunch of the magazine Aydınlık in 1968, supporting the Luminosity movement.
 Due to political disagreements between Mahir Çayan's followers and Perinçek's faction, Aydınlık split into two journals (Perinçek's group published under the name Proleter Devrimci Aydınlık).
 In 1969 he founded the illegal Revolutionary Workers' and Peasants' Party of Turkey (TİİKP).
 He was arrested after the 1971 military coup and sentenced to 20 years in prison, but was released in July 1974.
 In 1978 the Workers' and Peasants' Party of Turkey (TİKP) was founded as a legal successor to the TİİKP.

 Perinçek was arrested again after the 1980 military coup and sentenced to eight years in prison.
 He was released in March 1985.
 In 1987 he was involved with the launch of the weekly news magazine 2000'e Doğru.
 In 1991, while he was editor-in-chief of 2000'e Doğru, he went to Lebanon to meet with Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK).

 In 1990, Perinçek was arrested and put in Diyarbakır Prison for three months after the issue of the Law of Censorship and Exile.
 In the 1990s he was involved with the founding of the short-lived Socialist Party and then the Workers' Party.
 He was the Workers' Party's leader from its foundation in 1992 until it was rebranded in 2015 as the Patriotic Party, which he has led since.

 In Turkey, on 21 March 2008, Perinçek was detained as part of an investigation into the alleged organization named Ergenekon.
 This followed the arrest and detention of 39 suspects in January 2008 during raids targeting Ergenekon.
 On 5 August 2013 Perinçek was sentenced to aggravated life imprisonment.
 He was released on 10 March 2014 together with many other prisoners.
 Perinçek has spent a total of 15 years of his life in prison at different times.

 Since 2014, he has been an influential informal foreign policy adviser to the Turkish government.
 His influence on foreign policy has been significant.
 Perinçek has stated that "[r]epublicans, nationalists, populists, socialists and revolutionaries all unite in one party, the Patriotic Party".

-He was the presidential candidate of the Patriotic Party for the 2018 presidential elections, He is currently the party's presidential candidate for the 2023 elections.
+He was the presidential candidate of the Patriotic Party for the 2018 presidential elections, He attempted to be the party's presidential candidate for the 2023 elections, though didn't get enough signatures.